This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 2. e.l.f.
 SuperHydrate Gel Moisturiser

-e.l.f. have made some really amazing products over the years across skincare and makeup.
+e.l.f. has made some really amazing products over the years across skincare and makeup.

-This gel moisturiser for fungal acne contains squalane, which is only of the only oils that doesn’t ‘feed’ malassezia.
+This Superhydrate Gel Moisturiser for fungal acne contains squalane, which is one of the only oils that doesn’t ‘feed’ malassezia.

 3. Purito Oat-in Calming Gel Cream